tdulcet/CUDAPm1/trunk/readme.txt

 run with e.g.

-./CUDAPm1 61408363 -b1 500000 -f 3360k
+./CUDAPm1 61408363 -b1 600000 -b2 12000000 -f 3360k

 I am primarily interested in

 1. Does it run without errors
 2. Does it give correct results and much less important at this stage
-3. How long does it take with various d, e, rn
+3. How long does it take with various d, e, nrp

 LIMITATIONS

-The parameters b2, d, e, and rn (all set on line 1209) must be compiled in. b2 is the upper bound for stage2 d = multiples of 30, 210, or 2310.
-I have only tested with d = 30, 210, and 2310, not any higher multiples yet. e = 2, 4, 6, 8, 10, or 12, the B-S exponent.
-I have tested e = 2 and 4.
+b2 is the upper bound for stage2 d = multiples of 30, 210, or 2310.
+I have only tested with d = 30, 210, and 2310,
+not any higher multiples yet.
+e = 2, 4, 6, 8, 10, or 12, the B-S exponent.
-rn = number of relative primes per pass.
+nrp = number of relative primes per pass.

-The program can be terminated with ^C during stage1, not during Stage2.
+The program can be terminated with ^C during stage1, not during stage2.

 No sanity check is done on the values e and rn which affect memory use.
 If these values are too high, Stage2 will teminate immediately with a cuda or cufft error,